-Author: Tarjinder Wilkinson
+Author: Tarjinder Gill

 Brexit has highlighted that Britain is a divided nation.
 Having voted Remain, I was shocked and saddened by a minority of powerful metro-elite pro-EU supporters who have steadfastly refused to acknowledge the legitimacy of the result.
 It was their vitriol against working-class voters that has led me to rethink many of my previously held assumptions.